Alternative air source: Pony bottle

 A pony bottle is a small independently filled diving cylinder, often of only a few litres capacity, which forms part of an extended scuba set and which is fitted with its own independent regulator.
 In an emergency, such as exhaustion of the diver's main air supply, it can be used as an alternate air source in place of a controlled emergency swimming ascent.
 The key attribute of a pony bottle is that it provides a totally independent and redundant source of breathing gas for the diver.
 A pony bottle is a specific configuration of bailout cylinder.

-Configuration — In a pony bottle system the back-up regulator is a complete diving regulator (first and second stages, and usually a submersible pressure gauge) on a separate cylinder which is not intended for use as primary breathing gas during the dive.
+Configuration — In a pony bottle system the back-up regulator is a complete diving regulator (first and second stages, and usually a submersible pressure gauge) on a separate cylinder which is not intended for use as the primary breathing gas during the dive.
 It provides a totally redundant emergency air supply.
 The size of the pony bottle cylinder is usually smaller than that of the primary scuba cylinder.
 It should however provide enough breathing gas to make a totally controlled return to the surface, including any required decompression stop or safety stop planned for the ascent.
 The required pony cylinder capacity will depend on the profile for safe ascent to the surface required for a particular dive plan.
 A pony bottle used for sport diving may be 6, 13 or 19 cu ft in the US, while 2 litre and 3 litre are common sizes in Europe.
 For deep, technical diving or wreck diving, 30 and 40 cu ft (4 litre and 5.5 litre) cylinders are often used.
-The pony bottle is a minimum requirement for someone doing solo diving, who has no alternative source of air in the form of a buddy's available tank and octopus regulator if the dive is to a depth where the diver is not able to do a safe free ascent.
+The pony bottle is a minimum requirement for someone doing solo diving, as they have no alternative source of air in the form of a buddy's available tank and octopus regulator if the dive is to a depth where the diver is not able to do a safe free ascent.
 In scientific diving operations, pony bottles can be a standard part of tethered scuba diving operations where the diver is often solo but connected to the surface by communications equipment.

 There are several options for the mounting of a pony bottle.
 The most common way a pony bottle is carried is by fixing it to the side of the primary (back gas) scuba cylinder by straps or clamps, which may include a quick-release system (as in the above picture).
 The most common alternative is "slinging" it between two D-rings on the diver's scuba harness or buoyancy compensator.

 Choice of pony bottle size — The function of the pony bottle is to provide a source of breathing gas for a controlled and prudent ascent to the surface in an emergency situation, so the volume must be sufficient for that purpose.
 Even when doing no decompression diving, the total reserves of breathing gas must still be sufficient to supply three phases of the ascent: